This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 On the free map below, we saved all places of interest, the walking route, restaurants, cafes and hotels we recommend and cover on this first day of your Prague itinerary.

-It’s the actual route we have walked ourselves and fine-tuned during writing this itinerary.
+It’s the actual route we have walked ourselves and fine-tuned while writing this itinerary.
 So if you are up for an active day, this is an excellent way to get the most out of your first day.

-👟 This route is entirely walkable with 5-15 minutes between each sight
+👟 This route is entirely walkable with 5-15 minutes between each sight.

 8:30 am – Visit the Old Town Square Early